Reassessing Extractive QA Datasets at Scale: LLM-as-a-Judge and In-Depth Analyses: Datasets

 \paragraph{2Wiki.} Similar to HotpotQA, 2Wiki also features two main question types, bridge and comparison.
 In addition, it includes a separate task designed to evaluate the explanatory abilities of models.
 As with HotpotQA, our focus is solely on the answer prediction task.

 \paragraph{Obtaining Answer Types.} From the development set of each dataset, we use heuristic rules to obtain the answer type.
-We define the rules for 8 answer types: string, place, name, job, date, number, year, and bool as follows: \begin{itemize} \item String: questions that cannot be categorized into the following categories. \item Place: questions starting with ``where'' or asking about the city, country, state, place, region, nationality, etc. \item Name: questions starting with ``who'' and ``whom'' or asking about the name, nickname, role, player, actor, etc. \item Job: questions asking about occupation, job, profession, or career. \item Date: questions asking about which or what date. \item Number: questions starting with ``how many'', ``how much'', or asking about percentage, population, etc. \item Year: questions asking about which or what year. \item Bool: yes-no questions. \end{itemize}
+We define 8 answer types as follows: \textbf{Place}: questions starting with “where” or asking about locations (city, country, region, etc.); \textbf{Name}: questions starting with “who” or “whom” or asking about names, roles, players, actors, etc.; \textbf{Job}: questions about occupation, profession, or career; \textbf{Date}: questions asking for a specific date; \textbf{Number}: questions starting with “how many,” “how much,” or asking about quantities like percentages or populations; \textbf{Year}: questions asking for a specific year; \textbf{Bool}: yes/no questions; \textbf{String}: questions that do not fit the other categories.

 Our goal is to carefully select a representative subset of approximately 1,000 samples from each dataset to ensure sufficient and meaningful analysis.
 It is important to note that our rules may not capture every question from the full development set.
 To ensure diversity in answer types for our experiment, we include all samples from answer types with fewer than 100 instances.
 For answer types exceeding this threshold, we randomly sample in proportion to their representation in the entire dataset.
 Since the boolean answer type (yes/no) does not pose significant challenges when evaluated using EM and F1 metrics, we exclude samples with boolean answers from our experiments.
 Table~\ref{dataset_info} presents the number of samples for each answer type, along with the total number of samples for each dataset used in our experiments.